Understanding Childhood Obesity: Prevention and Management

 Schools can significantly contribute to preventing childhood obesity by implementing programs that promote physical activity and healthy eating.
 This can include providing healthy meal options in cafeterias, incorporating physical education classes into the curriculum, and educating students about nutrition.
 Schools can also create environments that encourage walking or biking to school.

 Parents can prevent obesity by encouraging healthy eating habits and ensuring their children get regular physical activity.
 This includes preparing balanced meals, limiting junk food and sugary drinks, and promoting activities like sports, dancing, or biking.
-It’s also important for parents to model healthy behaviors themselves.
+It’s also important for parents to model healthy behaviours themselves.

 Psychological well-being is deeply connected to childhood obesity, as stress, depression, and low self-esteem can lead to overeating and a sedentary lifestyle.
 Addressing emotional and psychological needs is as important as physical interventions in managing obesity.
 Support from family, schools, and healthcare providers can help improve a child’s overall well-being and contribute to a healthier lifestyle.